 Most undergraduate students in the Haas business program will spend the summer between their 2 years of study on an internship.
-However, each year the Haas Undergraduate Program offers two summer programs:
+However, each year the Haas Undergraduate Program offers several summer programs:

 1. The BASE Summer Program, an integrated intensive multi-course boot camp specifically designed for non-business majors